Unifying Summary Statistic Selection for Approximate Bayesian Computation: Minimizing the expected posterior entropy

-As the mutual information is non-negative, the EPE is not larger than the prior entropy, \ie{} we reduce uncertainty on average.
-Minimising the EPE is equivalent to maximising the mutual information which has been proposed in the context of subset selection \citep{Barnes2012} and, more recently, neural summaries \citep{Chen2021MutualInfo}.
-However, estimating mutual information is a difficult task in high dimensions \citep{Jeffrey2020NeuralSummaries}, making the approach computationally challenging.
+As the MI is non-negative, the EPE is not larger than the prior entropy, \ie{} we reduce uncertainty on average.
+Minimizing the EPE is equivalent to maximizing the MI which has been proposed in the context of subset selection \citep{Barnes2012} and neural summaries \citep{Chen2021MutualInfo}.
+However, estimating MI is difficult in high dimensions \citep{Jeffrey2020NeuralSummaries}, making the approach computationally challenging.

 Third, we consider the difference between the EPE given only summaries $t$ and the EPE given a full fiducial dataset $z$